Skip to main content

 We use PyTest for testing.

-Run tests by entering this command:
+Run tests by following these steps:

 For example: